Ajay-Embed/DataStructures-Algorithms/README.md

 # Data-Structures | Algorithms | Interview preparation

-Hi,
-This is a repository that consists of Data structures, Algorithmic implementations & material for interview preparation, whichever it is that you wish to brush up, simply navigate to the relevant folder and find some exciting, well-documented and tested code for your reference! 🔥
+This is repository consists of Data structures, Algorithmic implementations & material for interview preparation, whichever it is that you wish to brush up, simply navigate to the relevant folder and find some exciting, well-documented and tested code for your reference! 🔥

 We are planning to increase the languages supported by this project.